 Born into the Musqueam First Nation, Chris Sparrow was destined to become an artist.
 He grew up on the boat, fishing with his late grandfather, Lyle Sparrow.
 Chris went up and down the coast every fishing season, prawning, hunting, and learning the traditional values of our Salish seas.
-Through the guidance from his father, Irvin Sparrow, he finished his first carving at the age of nine years.
+Through the guidance of his father, Irvin Sparrow, he finished his first carving at the age of nine years.
 His carving was also guided by expert carvers like Wayne Young.
-Chris’ vision and inspiration came from things he had seen on his fishing trips.
-Having carved for 21 years, the artist has mastered his carving techniques and now works with many mediums, and loves the challenge of new ideas and projects.
+Chris’ visions and inspiration came from things he had seen on his fishing trips.
+Having carved for 21 years, Chris has mastered his carving techniques.
+Chris now works with many mediums and loves the challenge of new ideas and projects.